googleapis/testing-infra-docker/README.md

 This is not an officially supported Google product.

-This repository has docker images used for testing in google cloud libraries.
+This repository has Docker images used for testing in Google client libraries.